DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 A player with a passive Wisdom (Perception) score of 15 or greater or who succeeds on a DC 15 Wisdom (Perception) check spots the pit.
 If any players fall into the pit, attempt to bypass the pit, or attack the vine blights, the vine blights attack.
 Any player who has not already recognized the clumps of vines as a threat is surprised.

 > [!combat]- **Balancing the False Trail**
-> This combat encounter is a **mild** combat encounter against a party of five 5th-level players, and two CR 2 allies (Muriel Vinshaw and Ireena Kolyana), and will consume approximately 6% of their total maximum hit points.
+> This combat encounter is a **mild** combat encounter against a party of five 5th-level players, one CR 1 ally (Muriel Vinshaw), and one CR 2 ally (Ireena Kolyana), and will consume approximately 25% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the number of vine blights to three.
-> * ***Four Players.*** Reduce the number of vine blights to three.
+> * ***Four Players.*** Reduce the number of vine blights to four.
 > * ***Six Players.*** Increase the number of vine blights to six.
 ## J2e.
 The Huntress’s Monument
 As the players proceed past the pit trap, read: